qualitydixon/giffer/README.md

 Fork and clone this repo, run `npm install`, then `npm run start`.
 You will see the project at `http://localhost:8080/` in your browser.

-## Objective

-To show off your skills as a frontend developer and how they fit into a potential role at Barbershop.
-Showcase your ability to create fun, engaging UI and write clean code.

-## Requirements

-Very few.
-This is your chance to explore.

-- Use git for version control and push your code to bitbucket or github or us to review.
-- Use any frameworks or tools that you think are appropriate and be ready to explain the reasoning behind the choices you make
-- Be sure app is responsive

 ## Considerations

 - The end user experience is always of the utmost importance.
 Think about how users will want to use the experience you create and make it as friendly and intuitive as possible.